AdobeDocs/commerce-php/src/pages/tutorials/custom-checkout/checkout/add-carrier-validation.md

 # Add custom shipping carrier validations

-This topic describes how to add shipping address validations for a custom [shipping carrier](https://glossary.magento.com/shipping-carrier) to the Magento [checkout](https://glossary.magento.com/checkout).
-This is an essential part of the bigger task of adding a custom shipping method to your Magento store.
+This topic describes how to add shipping address validations for a custom [shipping carrier](https://glossary.magento.com/shipping-carrier) to the [checkout](https://glossary.magento.com/checkout).
+This is an essential part of the bigger task of adding a custom shipping method to your store.

-To add new shipping carrier validations to the Magento checkout, do the following:
+To add new shipping carrier validations to the checkout, do the following:

 1. [Create validation rules](#step-1-create-validation-rules).
 1. [Create validator](#step-2-create-validator).